Instance-dependent uniform tail bounds for empirical processes: Preliminaries and Problem Setup

-These functions determine certain confidence intervals of interest and, in fact are inverses of the \emph{rate function}, a central object in the theory of large deviations \cite{DZ10}, associated with the random variable $f(X)$.
-Here and throughout we are using the convention that $\log \E e^{\lambda f(X)} = +\infty$ if $\lambda \notin I_f$.
+with the convention that for $r>0$, if $\log \E e^{\lambda g(X)}=+\infty$, then the objective of the infimum is also infinite and the corresponding $\lambda$ is implicitly excluded.
+These functions determine certain confidence intervals of interest and in fact are inverses of the \emph{rate function}, a central object in the theory of large deviations \citep{Var84, DZ10}, associated with the random variable $g(X)$.
+We emphasize that the domain of $T_r(\cdot)$ is not restricted to $\mc F$, and as will be seen in the sequel we also apply $T_r(\cdot)$ to other functions in $\mbb V$.

+It is worth mentioning that $T_r(g)$ is a general substitute for many prevalent measures of ``deviation'' for a function $g\in \mbb V$ at the confidence level $e^{-r}$.
+For example, if $g(X)$ has a sub-Gaussian distribution and the corresponding sub-Gaussian parameter is proportional to $\norm{g}_{L_2}$, then we have $T_r(g)\lesssim \sqrt{r}\norm{g}_{L_2}$.\footnote{Here and throughout, $P\lesssim Q$ is used as a shorthand for the inequality $P\le c Q$ for some absolute constant $c>0$.} Another common example is of bounded functions $g(\cdot)$, where using Bernstein-type bounds (see \ref{lem:Bernstein} in \ref{apx-sec:proofs}) we can show that $T_r(g) \lesssim \sqrt{r}\norm{g}_{L_2} + r\norm{g}_{L_\infty}$.
+More generally, as detailed in \ref{apx-sec:Orlicz}, for exponential-type Orlicz spaces, $T_r(g)$ can be bounded by the corresponding Orlicz norm.

-The function $T_r(f)$ has certain properties that are important in our derivations.
-We have collected these properties in the following lemma that is proved in the appendix.
+The function $T_r(\cdot)$ has certain properties that are important in our derivations.
+We have collected these properties in the following lemma, which is proved in \ref{apx-sec:proofs} to be self-contained.
+It is worth mentioning that more general alternatives to $T_r(\cdot)$ with similar properties can be defined easily using certain variational approximations of the corresponding quantile functions \cite[Theorem 2.4]{Pin14}.
+These variational approximations are important in concentration inequalities for sums of independent random variables (see, e.g., \citep{Rio17} and \citep{Mar21}).
+We use the mentioned less demanding alternatives of $T_r(\cdot)$ in \ref{sec:main-only-L1} to state a more general, but less explicit, version of our results in \ref{sec:main-exponential}.